 The Franchise King®

-How To Read The Franchise Disclosure Document
+How To Read The Franchise Disclosure Document (And Spot Red Flags)

-The Franchise Disclosure Document (FDD) is important.
+The Franchise Disclosure Document (FDD) is a super-important document.

 As a matter of fact, this document is so important, the Federal Trade Commission (FTC), suggests that franchise buyers “read the entire Franchise Disclosure Document before entering into a formal agreement with a franchise company.”